snapshot-labs/snapshot-strategies/src/strategies/decentraland-estate-size/README.md

 ## Example

-The should should look like this:
+The parameters should look like this:

 ```json
 {